 Here are the ingredients you will need to make this crave-worthy queso recipe.
 I’ve included substitutes for some of the ingredients just in case you don’t have something on hand.

 - Diced Green Chilies: The canned diced green chiles add just the right amount of spice without being too spicy for kids.
 We prefer pureeing them with the jalapenos to keep the pieces smaller.

-- Pepper Jack Cheese: This cheese is made with Monterey Jack blended with chopped peppers.
-It adds flavor and spice to the queso!
-Buy the cheese in block form and shred it yourself for the best meltability.
+- Pepper Jack Cheese: Buy the cheese in block form and shred it yourself for the best meltability.

-- Butter: The butter helps thin the cheese dip, adds a little salt, and some flavor.
+- Butter: The butter helps thin the cheese dip and adds a little salt and some flavor.